alixdecr/PRAB/apis/management-api-for-apache-cassandra/README.md

 | PATCH | 0 | 0% |
 | DELETE | 2 | 3% |
 | TOTAL | 60 | 100% |

+### Other Information

+- Number of Unique Routes: 56

+- Number of Unique Query Parameters: 25